nicholasbailey/typeorm/docs/entities.md

 }
 ```

-* `@PrimaryGeneratedColumn()` creates a primary column which value will be automatically generated with an auto-increment value.
-It will create `int` column with `auto-increment`/`serial`/`sequence` (depend on the database).
-You don't have to manually assign its value before save - value will be automatically generated.
+* `@PrimaryGeneratedColumn()` creates a primary column which will be automatically generated with an auto-increment value.
+It will create `int` column with `auto-increment`/`serial`/`sequence` (depending on the database).
+You don't have to manually assign its value before saving, the value will be automatically generated.

 ```typescript
 import {Entity, PrimaryGeneratedColumn} from "typeorm";